craftcms/shopify/README.md

 ### Buy Button JS

-The above example can be simplified with the [Buy Button JS](https://shopify.dev/custom-storefronts/tools/buy-button), but the principles are the same:
+The above example can be simplified with the [Buy Button JS](https://shopify.dev/custom-storefronts/tools/buy-button), which provides some ready-made UI components, like a fully-featured cart.
+The principles are the same:

 1. Make products available via the appropriate sales channels in Shopify;
 2. Output synchronized product data in your front-end;
 3. Initialize, attach, or trigger SDK functionality in response to events, using Shopify-specific identifiers from step #2;

-_Buy Button JS_ provides some ready-made UI components, like a fully-featured cart.

 ### Checkout